MaxBrouwerMD/TicketSaver/PRIVACY.md

 	•	The Company is not responsible for lost, deleted, or corrupted tickets, including cases of device loss or app removal.
 	•	The Company is not responsible if event organizers refuse to accept or recognize tickets stored in the Application.
 	•	Users remain fully responsible for verifying ticket validity with event organizers.
-	•	Premium access is subscription-based; if cancelled, You will lose access to tickets beyond the free account limit, though they remain stored.
+	•	Premium access is subscription-based; if cancelled, you will lose access to tickets beyond the free account limit, though they remain stored.

 ⸻